Three-Duck Limit Option

 - Duck hunters will see no difference in their license requirements, bag limits or possession limits from the license they held prior to 2021.

-- Three-Duck License
+- Three-Duck Migratory Bird Certification

 - Three-duck limit with no species or sex restrictions.
 Hunters can harvest three ducks of any legal species or sex.
 The possession limit of three times the daily bag limit, or nine ducks, applies.

-- Hunters who select this license are provided a journal in which to record information on hunting activity and harvest.
+- Hunters who select this option are provided a journal in which to record information on hunting activity and harvest.
 The journal is then submitted to GFP at the end of the hunting season to assist us with harvest analysis.

 - In addition, envelopes will be provided for hunters to remove and send in one wing from each duck they harvest during the season.
 This exciting citizen science opportunity will provide a direct sample of ducks harvested under these experimental regulations and ensure this choice is available in the future.